Every year, there are millions of Americans suffering from asthma-related conditions brought about by the start of the summer season.

-Exacerbating issues for asthma sufferers are the prevalence and intensity of mold and pollens found outdoors, along with transitional changes in humidity and temperature, as well as pollution, and smoke.
-Notably, the recent acute climate changes kicked off by the early spring heat spell seems to have had a greater impact on allergy and asthma sufferers.
+The prevalence of mold and pollens found outdoors, along with transitional changes in humidity and temperature, as well as pollution, and smoke are issues for asthma sufferers.
+Notably, the recent climate changes kicked off by the early spring heat spell seems to have had a greater impact on allergy and asthma sufferers.

-If you suffer from asthma and are struggling to maintain control of your condition, especially during the upcoming summer months, rest assured that there are tangible solutions that can bring you the rapid relief you crave.
+If you suffer from asthma and are struggling to maintain control of your condition, especially during the upcoming summer months, there are solutions that can bring you the relief you crave.

 Essential Tips to Manage Asthmatic Conditions During The Summer Season